 Although I don’t think my mom and dad ever compiled a list of hard-and-fast rules regarding mealtimes, they adhered to some guiding principles, which my husband and I have tried to follow in raising our own children.
 These may be summed up as follows:

-How to Deal with Picky Eaters:
+How We Handle Picky Eaters:

 Junk food is high in calories and low on nutrition — and the companies that sell it have done extensive research to make it as addictive as possible.
-Any efforts to train your children to eat whole, healthful food will fall flat if you stock your pantry with high fat, high sugar, high salt alternatives and allow them to graze between meals.
+Any efforts to train your children to eat whole, healthful foods will fall flat if you stock your pantry with high fat, high sugar, high salt alternatives and allow them to graze between meals.

 Your children’s food preferences will mature as they do.
 Encourage them to try new foods, but don’t try to force them to eat anything.
 That’s a battle you can’t win.
 If there is something you know your child particularly dislikes, pair it with a healthful option you know he’ll eat.
 I have one son who hates beans but loves salad, so anytime I make bean soup, I serve a big salad alongside it.